xNovo3000/spark_rest/README.md

 # SparkREST

-## A blazing-fast RESTful API for Dart
+## A blazing-fast, single instance, sessionless RESTful API for Dart

 This package was created after the deprecation of Aqueduct.
 It is designed to be more developer-friendly